spiral-software/python-package-snowwhite/README.md

 See the ```examples``` directory to learn more.

+*DISTRIBUTION STATEMENT A.  Approved for public release.
+Distribution is unlimited.*

 ## Prerequisites

 Besides a current version of Python3 and NumPy, SnowWhite needs the following: